 Thoroughly research any exchange or wallet before creating an account – who is the team behind the exchange or wallet?
 Where is the company registered?
 Are there reliable reviews from other users confirming its legitimacy?

 Don’t let yourself be pressured into depositing funds or providing any personal information

 Two of the apps, “Poloniex” and “Poloniex Exchange”, were downloaded more than 5,500 times before they were removed from the store.
 These apps asked Poloniex users to enter their account credentials, thereby giving fraudsters a way to perform transactions on behalf of users and even lock victims out of their own accounts.

 Cryptos may be based on new technology, but there are still plenty of scammers using old tricks to con unwitting consumers.

-The classic example of this is an unsolicited phone call or email from someone claiming to be with the CRA.
-This fictional tax man will try to convince you that you owe the CRA money and you’ll be facing legal action if you don’t transfer them a certain amount of bitcoin as soon as possible.
+The classic example of this is an unsolicited phone call or email from someone claiming to be with the ATO.
+This fictional tax man will try to convince you that you owe the ATO money and you’ll be facing legal action if you don’t transfer them a certain amount of Bitcoin as soon as possible.

 How to avoid old-school scams

 And if you want to get in on the ground floor, the easiest option for the average person is to buy coins or tokens in an ICO.
-There’s a huge appetite for new digital currencies – in the first half of 2018 alone, ICOs raised a total of US$11.69 billion – and with many new buyers having limited knowledge of how the crypto industry works, it’s the perfect breeding ground for scammers.
+There’s a huge appetite for new digital currencies, and with many new buyers having limited knowledge of how the crypto industry works, it’s the perfect breeding ground for scammers.

 Pincoin and iFan